itsautfullday/email_credit_tracker/README.md

-This project is a personal project for the purpose of ingesting transactions directly from a user's google account and directly adding them to a user's Expense tracker.
+This is a personal project for the purpose of ingesting transactions directly from a user's google account and directly adding them to a user's Expense tracker.

 Firstly this should be called an Email automated Debit Manager.
 This name is not simple hence we will name it Simple Expense tracker.